paulatcalaxy/CreatorApplicationWhitelists/README.md

 	    },
     ]

+The order of entries in the list is not material.

 ### Binding Whitelist to Creator

-It must be possible to establish that an application whitelist (with a given Hedera File identifier) is associated with a particular Creator (as identified by their social token's token identifier).
+It must be possible to establish that a given application whitelist (with a given Hedera File identifier) is associated with a particular Creator (as identified by their social token's token identifier).
+If not, a malicious application could direct a Fan to a fake application whitelist with its own name on the list - fooling the Fan into thinking the application was valid and approved by the Creator when in fact it wasn't.

-The social token's memo field will be used to point to the appropriate application whitelist.
-Rather than directly specifying the file identifier within the memo field, the memo filed will contain a Decentralized Identifier (DID) that itself 'points' to a JSON DID Document stored off chain.
+The Creator's social token's memo field will be used to point to the appropriate application whitelist.
+Rather than directly specifying the file identifier within the memo field, the memo field will contain a Decentralized Identifier (DID) that itself 'points' to a JSON DID Document stored off chain (in an HCS appnet run by participants in the Creator's Galaxy).
 The DID Document will contain the File identifier of the application whitelist.

 The sequence by which an application whitelist is resolved is Query Token -> Determine DID from memo -> Resolve DID into DID Document -> Determine application whitelist file identifier -> Retrieve application whitelist JSON